ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ##### Mitigations

-1. Aggregators should refuse shared parameters that are obviously insecure (i.e., aggregation threshold of 1 contribution).
+1. Aggregators should refuse shared parameters that are trivially insecure (i.e., aggregation threshold of 1 contribution).

 #### Aggregator collusion